 We believe that the Partnership's asset platform and strategic locations allow the Partnership to maintain and potentially grow its volumes and related cash flows as its supply areas continue to benefit from exploration and development.
-At current and recent historical prices, technology advances have resulted in increased domestic oil and liquids-rich gas drilling and production activity.
-The location of its assets provides the Partnership with access to stable natural gas and crude oil supplies and proximity to end-use markets and liquid market hubs while positioning the Partnership to capitalize on drilling and production activity in those areas.
+Technology advances have resulted in increased domestic oil and liquids-rich gas drilling and production activity.
+While recent commodity price levels may impact activity, the location of its assets provides the Partnership with access to generally stable natural gas and crude oil supplies and proximity to end-user markets and liquid market hubs while positioning the Partnership to capitalize on drilling and production activity in those areas.
 The Partnership's existing infrastructure has the capacity to handle some incremental increases in volumes without significant investments as well as opportunities to leverage existing assets with meaningful expansions.
 We believe that as domestic supply and demand for natural gas, crude oil and NGLs, and services for each, grows over the long term, the Partnership's infrastructure will increase in value as such infrastructure takes on increasing importance in meeting that growing supply and demand.